 Double and then triple check to make sure those bad boys are waterproof otherwise you’ll have mud in your boots the whole time after you bring your horse in from the fields during your lesson.

 Dress boots are THE boot to have at high level competition.
 They’re stiff, they’re fancy, they’re form-fitting and they’re traditionally slick black and made of fine leather.

 You can find dress boots now in synthetic materials and even rubber to cut down the cost on them.

-Rubber is a huge no for me and riding.
+Like I said above, rubber is a huge no for me and riding.
 If you’ve ever owned a pair of rubber rain boots you’ll totally understand why.
 Rubber doesn’t breathe at all and makes your feet super sweaty!
 Imagine riding on a hot day now…

 Ugh – it’s the worst!